 Skip to main content

-At 3 years, in patients with stage II/III HR+/HER2- eBC,
+At 4 years, in patients with stage II/III HR+/HER2- eBC at high risk of recurrence,

-iDFS results favored KISQALI across prespecified subgroups, including grade 1 disease or no nodal involvement
+iDFS results favored KISQALI across prespecified subgroups, including no nodal involvement

 NATALEE: KISQALI + AI vs AI alone1,2